0xdefaceme/whitepaper/README.md

 having too relaxed design principles for transferring money securely being thrown around on the Internet frequently.
 And indeed, Solidity features odd design choices.
-To name a few: (1) It doesn't have under- and overflow protection, (2) interfaces are not enforced and (3) similar modifiers are easily confused as their naming is virtually indistinguishable.
+To name a few: (1) It doesn't have under- and overflow protection, (2) interfaces are not enforced, (3) similar modifiers are easily confused as their naming is virtually indistinguishable, (4) code reuse is implemented through multiple inheritance, a pattern known for it's complexity and corner cases, often avoided even by seasoned programmers, and (5) inline assembly is hard to write and, even more important, difficult to read, making the smart contract difficult to audit even for its users.

 Unsurprisingly, these choices paired with a lack of best practices, inexperienced developers and lots of money at stake caused several million ETH